Rafael Carmoega: Career

 He was the first Puerto Rican to become State Architect, a position within the Department of the Interior which he held from 1921 to 1936.
 In 1936 he went to work for the Puerto Rico Reconstruction Administration (PRRA) where he designed the University of Puerto Rico based on the Parsons Plan of 1924.
 In 1937 he established a private practice, which was characterized by eclecticism, and a varied mix of architectural styles.
 As a private architect he produced the designs for the residences of Secundino Lozana (El Cortijo) in Barranquitas barrio-pueblo and Dionisio Trigo in Santurce, the General Electric store in San Juan, Colegio San José in Río Piedras and the Casino de Puerto Rico in El Condado.

 Works

-Among Carmoega's works are Mercado de las Carnes in Ponce.
-Carmoega also designed the Capitol Building, the University of Puerto Rico Main Campus at Rio Piedras, the School of Tropical Medicine, and the Mayaguez City Hall, all listed on the National Register.
 In his interest to preserve Hispanic traditions in the wake of the recent change of sovereignty of Puerto Rico from Spain to the United States, Carmoega utilized the Spanish Baroque and Neo-Mudejar vocabularies in his designs, emphasizing the use of glazed, mosaic tiles in many buildings.
 The Plaza de los Perros in Ponce is a fine example of this latter style, incorporating glazed mosaics, horseshoe arches, and galleries in a mosque-like space for commercial usage.